jxxcarlson/docs-scripta-compiler/docs-scripta-compiler/synchronization.md

 When the message is handled by the host app and editor, the corresponding source text is scrolled into view and highlighted.
-(NOTE: still quite innacurate).
+(NOTE: highlights first line of block).
 In both Scripta.io and Scripta Desktop, the message is passed on to the Codemirror editor, whihc does the scrolling and highlighting.